Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Scalar coupling sensitivity to the flavor observables

+where $G_F$ represents Fermi coupling constant and $|V_{cb}|$ represents the Cabibbo-Kobayashi-Maskawa (CKM) matrix element.
+The NP Wilson coefficients (WC), $C^S_{LL}$ and $C^{S}_{RL}$ represent the scalar couplings involving left-handed neutrinos, while $C^S_{LR}$ and $C^{S}_{RR}$ correspond to the scalar couplings involving right-handed neutrinos.
+As mentioned in Section~\ref{sec:intro}, the scalar couplings involving left-handed neutrinos has been widely studied in the context of type-III 2HDM, the interactions involving right-handed neutrinos are the main focus of this paper.
+In the presence of such NP, the flavor observables $R_D$, $R_{D^\star}$, $P_{\tau}^{D^\star}$, $F_{L}^{D\star}$, $R_{J/\psi}$, $R_{\Lambda_c}$ and $\mathcal{B}{(B_c \to \tau\bar{\nu})}$, at the bottom quark mass scale $m_b$, can be expressed as follows~\cite{Iguro:2022yzr,Mandal:2020htr,Iguro:2020cpg,Blanke:2018yud}.
+For our analysis, we assume the mass of the right handed neutrino to be negligibly small:

-For transparency, we provide a comprehensive overview of the input parameters utilised in our calculations in Table~\ref{inputs_parameter}.
-The masses of various hadrons and leptons, along with the relevant quark masses, are shown at the renormalization scale $\mu = m_b$.
-It is important to note that the uncertainties associated with the mass parameters and decay lifetimes of the hadrons are not taken into consideration in this analysis.
+Computation of all the observables in Eq.~\ref{eq:obs} involves the utilization of specific form factors.
+For $R_D$, $R_{J/\psi}$ and $R_{\Lambda_c}$, we employ the lattice QCD form factors of Ref.~\cite{MILC:2015uhg}, Ref.~\cite{Harrison:2020gvo} and Ref.~\cite{Detmold:2015aaa}, respectively.
+To calculate the observables $R_D^\star$, $P_{\tau}^{D^\star}$, and $F_{L}^{D^\star}$, we utilize the Heavy Quark Effective Theory (HQET) form factors of Ref.~\cite{Caprini:1997mu}.
+All the input parameters pertinent for our analysis are presented in Appendix~\ref{sec:appendixA}.
+We would like to mention that the uncertainties associated with the mass parameters and decay lifetimes of the hadrons are not taken into consideration in the analysis.
 However, we rigorously account for the uncertainties arising from the input parameters pertaining to the form factors and the CKM matrix element $|V_{cb}|$.
-These uncertainties play a significant role in our computations and are duly incorporated to ensure a comprehensive analysis.